-Planning to buy a diamond then we at Pharaoh's Jewelers understand its importance and our guide below will make your diamond buying a more easy and enjoyable experience.
+Planning to buy a diamond?
+We, at Pharaoh's Jewelers, understand its importance and our guide below will make your diamond buying an easier and enjoyable experience.
 Most important criteria that a jeweler uses while grading a diamond are Cut, Clarity, Color and Carat weight.
 It's commonly known as 4 C's of a diamond.
-All this four properties will determine how much a diamond is worth.
+All these four properties will determine how much a diamond is worth.

 Most often a person gets confused and thinks cut is the shape of the diamond but actually it refers to the angles and proportions of a diamond.
 Diamond cut is considered the most important of the four Cs, so it is important to understand how it affects the properties and values of a diamond.
 Diamonds that are cut either too deep or too shallow can lose or leak light through the sides and bottom and will be less brilliant-and ultimately of less value.
 But a well cut diamond is able to handle light better, creating more scintillation and more sparkle which leads to brilliance.